-This is a challenging opportunity for an early-career professional who is passionate about global development and social science research; has a strong desire to expand and deepen skills in project planning and policy partnership development; and can effectively support project scale-up in a dynamic context.
+This is a challenging opportunity for an early-career professional who is passionate about global development and social science research; is keen to engage on the ground in the details of intervention design and piloting; has a strong desire to expand and deepen skills in project planning and policy partnership development; and can effectively support project scale-up in a dynamic context.

 - Hire, train, and manage a team of local survey enumerators and other project staff, including at least one Research Assistant;